potassco-asp-course/potassco-asp-course.github.io/index.md

 All underlying ASP systems are available in open source at [potassco](https://potassco.org) and installable either from source or various package managers.

+_Take care, this page will grow and evolve over winter._
-Stay tuned and drop us an [email](mailto:torsten@delete-me.cs.uni-potsdam.de) for any comments!
+So stay tuned and drop us an [email](mailto:torsten@delete-me.cs.uni-potsdam.de) for any comments!

 ## Organization